rodacode/reqres/README.md

 I decided to use create-react-app with a chakra ui for fast and easy scaffolding of basic needed react packages and easy development of the UI.

+Also tryed to not install too many libraries, I could use axios for the api calls.

+As the API doesn't keep data persistent.
+I kind of fake the edit functionality to update the user on the frontend as well, but that doesn't persist after a refresh.
+I could use local storage but not the proper solution this kind of data persistance should happend on the backend side.

+That also apply for the delete action.

+Many things can be improve:

+ - Improve error handling
+ - Improve inputs forms validation
+ - Add redux and state management if the app grows.
+ - Improve responsive UX.

 ## Available Scripts

 In the project directory, you can run: